Go2Engle/PoGoMap-GUI/README.md

  - Update button to update your PokemonGo-Map setup
  - Quickly create accounts and automatically add them to your PokemonGo-Map config.ini (Please check the wiki for instructions https://github.com/engle2192/PoGoMap-GUI/wiki)
  - Quickly check the accounts you are currently using and automatically delete banned or deleted accounts from your config.ini
+ - Command windows now dock in the GUI
+ - 2Captcha Key, Password, and Location field will save through application restarts

 ## Installation
 1. Have a fully running and working Pokemongo-Map (https://github.com/PokemonGoMap/PokemonGo-Map).